 Admission: $12 for adults; $10 for adults 65 and over; students 13 and up, $6; 12 and under free.
 All ticket sales at door, no advance sales, no reservations.
 Delicious desserts and drinks are available.
 The doors open at 7:00 and performances begin at 7:30.

 A portion of our proceeds from each concert will go to a local or international social cause.
+The benefit for April is Upper Bucks Code Blue, advocating for and providing emergency shelter and assistance to local homeless.
 You can also drop off donations of non-perishable food at Patchwork for Pennridge FISH (Fellowship In Serving Humanity), our local non-profit food pantry and clothing outlet here in Perkasie at all our concerts.